 Bewley’s posts profit despite €1.5m loss on Grafton St café

-Company blames ‘excessive’ Celtic Tiger era rent for difficulties at refurbished site
+Company blames ‘excessive’ Celtic Tiger era rent for difficulties at city centre site

 Bewley’s fought a long-running legal battle with its landlord, Johnny Ronan’s Ickendel Ltd, post the crash in 2008 to get the rent reduced to a market rate but was ultimately unsuccessful.
 Its lease is due for renewal in 2022.